 People who are considering filing a mesothelioma lawsuit have a lot of serious questions.
-Some of the most common questions we receive are outlined below.
+Some of the most common questions we receive are answered below.

 How much time do I have to file a mesothelioma lawsuit?

 Eligibility to to file for mesothelioma lawsuits is often based on the statute of limitations, which determines how long you have to file a lawsuit, varies from state to state, with some as short as 1 year.

 The state you live in may not be the state in which you file your complaint, so it is important to contact a credible law firm right away to figure out how much time you have.

 Further, statutes of limitations depend on a variety of factors, so the best — and only — way to know how long you have to file is by working with a trusted law firm like Sokolove Law.

 How much does it cost to file a mesothelioma lawsuit?

 There are no up-front costs to file a mesothelioma lawsuit with Sokolove Law.
 We work on a contingency fee basis, meaning we will only accept payment if we are able to help you receive compensation.

 My family member has died from mesothelioma.
 Can I file on their behalf?

 Yes, a claim may still be filed — this is known as a wrongful death lawsuit.
 Wrongful death lawsuits can be filed by the estate of someone whose life was needlessly taken by asbestos exposure.

 However, to file on behalf of the estate, a court would need to name you the estate’s representative.
 When you work with Sokolove Law, your experienced mesothelioma lawyer can assist you with that.